release-change/release-change/packages/semver/README.md

 - `getPatch(version)`: returns the patch version number;
 - `parse(version)`: attempts to parse a string as a semantic version, returning either a `Semver` object or `null`.

+#### Sorting

+- `sort(versions)`: returns an array of versions sorted in ascending order, considering the builds;
+- `reverseSort(versions)`: returns an array of versions sorted in descending order, considering the builds.

 #### Comparisons

 - `gt(version1, version2)`: `version1 > version2`;